 Naboth here symbolizes the Lord Jesus Christ, who was wronged and falsely accused, so they killed him, although He was completely innocent.
 The word of the Lord to Elijah was to go to Ahab, whom he would find in the vineyard of Naboth.
-So he went, and Elijah spoke to Ahab, saying, "Thus says the Lord: 'Have you murdered and also taken possession?'
-And you shall speak to him, saying, 'Thus says the Lord: In the place where dogs licked the blood of Naboth, dogs shall lick your blood, even yours.'"
-And Ahab said, "Have you found me, O my enemy?"
+So he went, and Elijah spoke to Ahab, saying, "Have you killed and also taken possession?
+Thus says the Lord, ''In the place where the dogs licked the blood of Naboth, shall they lick your blood also?''
+And Ahab said, "Have you found me, O my enemy?''
 Elijah responded boldly and firmly to Ahab, informing him that God would punish him just as He had punished the wicked kings who came before him.
 Elijah warned that God would also severely punish Jezebel and all their descendants because they had not followed the commandments and teachings of the Lord, choosing instead to worship idols.